Maintaining your pets claws

 • Keeping them active.
 Regular running, playing and climbing will keep your cat’s claws healthy and trim.

 • Providing a scratching post.
 Scratching is a natural cat behaviour, and a good scratching post might save your furniture!
-There are many options available including vertical posts and horizontal scratching boxes — keep an eye on where your cat is scratching around the house and try to mimic it with things you would prefer your cat to be scratching.

 As cats get older, normal clawing behaviours can be more difficult, so if you notice your cat’s claws are getting too long, you may need to consider clipping them.
-It’s best to seek a vet’s advice before doing so — cats’ front claws are retractable, so it can sometimes be hard to tell how long is too long!

 If your cat’s claws get too long, they can start to curve and grow into their paw pads and cause a lot of pain.
 So, if your vet agrees that your kitty’s claws need a clip, we recommend asking your vet to do this for you.

-Dogs’ nails also continue to grow throughout their life and it’s important that they’re kept in good condition.
+Dogs’ nails continue to grow throughout their life and it’s important that they’re kept in good condition.
 Ideally, when you walk your dog, hard surfaces should wear down their nails naturally and maintain a good length, but it’s good practice to check that they aren’t growing too long, as this can cause issues like snagging, splitting, or even growing into the pad, which can be very painful.

 If you hold your dog’s paw flat on the palm of your hand and their nails touch your hand, they may need a trim.
 It’s also important to check the dew claws, which are located at the back of the foot and may not make as much regular contact with the ground.